-CCK successfully appealed to the Court of Appeals for Veterans Claims a Board decision that denied the Veteran an increased rating for PTSD and TDIU.
-The Board found that the Veteran’s PTSD was not severe enough to impact the Veteran’s social and occupational functioning with deficiencies in most areas.
-The Board also denied TDIU because there was no competent opinion of record that demonstrated the Veteran was unemployable.
+CCK successfully appealed to the Court of Appeals for Veterans Claims (CAVC) the Board decision that denied the Veteran an increased rating for PTSD and TDIU.
+The Board found that the Veteran’s PTSD was not severe enough to impact his social and occupational functioning with deficiencies in most areas.
+The Board also denied the Veteran entitlement to TDIU because there was no competent opinion of record that demonstrated that the Veteran was unemployable.

-CCK Successfully Argues that Board Erred in Denying Increased Rating for PTSD and Failed to Consider Favorable Material Evidence
+CCK Successfully Argues that Board Erred in Veteran’s Denial

 To read the Court’s decision, click here.